Why I Wrote This Guide

 The Problem with Generic International Booking Tools

 Let’s get the elephant in the room out of the way.
 There are loads of booking platforms out there.
-Loads.
-The vast majority of them are built in the US or Canada, designed primarily for the American market, and then loosely “internationalised” by slapping a currency selector on the settings page.
+The vast majority are built in the US or Canada, designed primarily for the American market, and then loosely “internationalised” by slapping a currency selector on the settings page.

 On the surface, that sounds fine.
 But when you actually try to run a UK small business on one of these platforms, the cracks show up fast: